 Like we said it’s a ride of a lifetime.
 This trip is for experienced cyclists as you may have already guessed, and it is fully van supported of course.
-You should be comfortable climbing +3,500m daily.
-This type of trip is impossible for most tour operators, except TTT.
+You should be comfortable climbing +4000m on a daily basis for over a week.
+This type of trip is neigh impossible for most tour operators, except TTT.

 Day 1: Arrival at Geneva (GVA) Airport where TTT meets you and transports your group to Thonon, France, 45 minutes away.

 Day 2: We leave Thonon on quiet roads heading south to your warm-up climbs over the Col de Feu and Jambaz.
 Warm up climbs done, now we attack the Col de Ramaz, then ride up to Avoriaz and finish with the Col du Corbier.
 We arrive in Chatel, France for a welcome rest, shower and a beer.

 5 Cols, 147kms, 4146m ... and that, is only your first day.

 Day 3: Today we ride to Aeschi bei Spiez in the region of Berner Oberland.
 This is by far the easiest day of the week with Morgins Pass, Col de la Croix and Col du Pilon on tap.
 The language changes from French to Swiss German.